 Stirling Highland Games is a traditional Highland games competition held annually on the 3rd Saturday of August at Stirling Sports Village.
-The first Stirling Highland Games was held at Wellgreen in 1870, some 149 years ago, with 4000 people attending.

 The event nowadays attracts a much wider visiting audience with people travelling to Stirling from all over the world.
-The honorary role of Games Chieftain is chosen by the Stirling Highland Games committee from a list of famous sons or daughters of Stirling who have excelled in their respective discipline.
+The honorary role of Games Chieftain is chosen by the Stirling Highland Games committee from a list of famous sons or daughters of Stirling who have excelled in their respective disciplines.

 This year the committee were delighted to announce their 2019 Games Chieftain to be Stirling born International basketball player, Kieron Achara.

 Ceangail Board Member and Chieftains Gathering Convenor, Catriona Cripps adds, ” It’s just one of the exciting moments of the year when we sit down to look at the amazing talent we have here in Stirling and we are delighted to announce that Kieron is the 2019 Stirling Highland Games Chieftain.
 He has achieved so much in his basketball career both on and off the court.
-When we heard about his own project, Rocks in the Community CIC, which helps to change people’s lives through basketball we knew we had selected a great Chieftain.”
+When we heard about his own project, Rocks in the Community CIC, which helps to change people’s lives through basketball, we knew we had selected a great Chieftain.”

 Kieron made his senior international debut for Scotland aged just 16.
 He has captained both Scotland and GB squads making 105 international appearances along with being part of the GB basketball team that took part in the London 2012 Olympics.
 Although he has recently retired from International Basketball in November 2018 he is still fully immersed in the sport as a development professional and has recently joined the Board of Rocks in the Community CIC.